Greywater: From Washing Machine to Garden

-When reusing greywater, the average “eco-friendly” laundry detergents and other soaps may not make the cut.
-Some of these use ingredients that are more eco-friendly compared to traditional detergents, but they will kill your plants.
-Mr. Linton uses a detergent specially formulated to be used in a greywater reuse system.
+When you reuse greywater, your typical “eco-friendly” laundry detergents and other soaps may not make the cut.
+Some of these contain ingredients that are more eco-friendly than traditional detergents, but will kill your plants.
+Linton washes his clothes with a detergent specially formulated to be used in a greywater reuse system.

 Such modification is illegal in some areas (especially in the Eastern states) and you should familiarize yourself with local laws before proceeding.
 In California, home plumbing modification for greywater reuse only became legal in 2009.
 It has been legal in arid Arizona since 2002.

-But if there is any doubt about the safety of greywater reuse systems, Mr. Linton, at least, is confident of its safety.
-He enjoys the tree fruits grown from his greywater and attests that they are, in his words, “Yummy.”
+But if there is any doubt about the safety of greywater reuse systems, Mr. Linton, at least, is confident.
+He enjoys the tree fruits grown from his greywater and attests that they are “yummy.”
 He does suggest that, for safety reasons, greywater not be used for root vegetables like potatoes or edible plants which grow near the soil, like lettuce.

 Updated October 28, 2018.